 neurological, cardiovascular and psychophysiological disorders

-As of October 31, 2013, 125 subjects have now enrolled, and have provided the data for analysis of case series of participants with post-traumatic stress disorder (PTSD), traumatic brain injury (TBI), hot flashes, and postural orthostatic tachycardia syndrome (POTS).
-It has also allowed an opportunity for analysis of brain patterns before and after HIRREM, correlations with downstream autonomic function as measured with heart rate variability (HRV), and correlations at baseline between brain pattern and HRV.
-This has resulted in the submission of a series of abstracts, with presentation of posters at national meetings (see Presentations and Publications).
-The data have also formed the basis for several grant applications, and plans for focused, controlled research projects.
+This project has provided the data for analysis of case series of participants with symptoms of post-traumatic stress disorder (PTSD), traumatic brain injury (TBI), hot flashes, and postural orthostatic tachycardia syndrome (POTS), and others.
+It has also allowed an opportunity for analysis of brain patterns before and after HIRREM, correlations with downstream autonomic cardiovascular control, as measured with heart rate variability (HRV) and barorelex sensitivity (BRS), and correlations at baseline between brain pattern and HRV/BRS.
+This has resulted in the submission of a series of abstracts, with presentation of posters and oral platform presentations at national meetings.
+The data have also formed the basis for several publications (see Presentations and Publications), grant applications, and plans for focused, controlled research projects.

 HIRREM for mitigation of symptoms of traumatic stress in military personnel